jean3P/GPT_AITIS/docs/results/methodology.md

 | **Predicted Outcome Accuracy** | **60.00%** |
 | Justification Outcome (IoU) | 0.6293 |

-!!! warning "Performance Drop with k=5"
+> **⚠️ Performance Drop with k=5**
-    Increasing the number of retrieved chunks (k) from 3 to 5 resulted in a significant performance drop, suggesting that more context doesn't always improve results.
+> Increasing the number of retrieved chunks (k) from 3 to 5 resulted in a significant performance drop, suggesting that more context doesn't always improve results.
 This counterintuitive finding emphasized the importance of quality over quantity in RAG systems.

 ### Prompt Precise V3 - Policies 18 & 20